 If you are a DIY-er and you’ve always dreamed of making your own furniture, this article is perfect for you.
 You might not know how to go about things when it comes to purchasing the right tools for your craft, and that’s where we come in and give you a hand.
 You may also like to use a good brand of glues available at reputable store like Glue Guns Direct.
 Another important thing to do is to select not only the tools but also the materials, for quality wood, check the Denver specialty lumber website using the link.

 These basic pieces of gear will allow room for growth, which is everything you might want from your toolkit.
 If you have experimented with woodworking before, you might know that beginner tools aren’t the same as basictools.
 Remember, safety first.
 So get some mens safety glasses before anything on the list.
 So, without further ado, let’s move on to our list.

 For a budget of around $250

 If you’re on a limited budget, you can get several decent pieces of equipment, even though you might have your doubts.
 One thing that we have to mention, though, is that, should you want to purchase used tools, you have to do your research as best as possible, get in touch with the seller, and even buy the tool locally if that’s possible (so that you can see it).

-Not all but most of the following tools can cost less than $250 — a saw with a miter box, a power drill, a sanding block, a screwdriver set, a chisel set, drill bits, a hammer, a clamp set, as well as measuring and squaring tools.
+Not all but most of the following tools can cost less than $250 — a saw with a miter box, a power drill, a sanding block, Lenox bandsaw blades, a screwdriver set, a chisel set, drill bits, a hammer, a clamp set, as well as measuring and squaring tools.

 What can you get for a budget of about $1,000?